Homeowner Education

 Usury

-Usury refers to the practice of charging interest on a loan at a rate that exceeds the maximum allowed by law.
-Usury laws exist at
+Usury refers to the practice of charging interest on a loan at a rate that exceeds the maximum amount allowed by law.
+It is a

 Read More Ā»